harryportal/DataStructures-Algorithm/README.md

 # DataStructures-Algorithm
-A collection of Python Data Structures and Algorithms
+A collection of Python Data Structures and Algorithms, Includes solutions to Questions from Leetcode.

+Issue a pull request to contribute to this Repo.